pearcej/cpp4python/_sources/AtomicData/AtomicData.rst

         main()

+When a C++ variable is declared space in memory is set aside to hold this type of value.
-A C++ variable can be created when declared and initialized with a type on the left-hand side of an assignment statement.
-Assignment statements provide a way to associate a name with a value.
-The variable will hold a piece of data.
+A C++ variable can optionally be initialized in the declaration by using a combination of a declaration and an assignment statement.

 Consider the following session:

 .. activecode:: booleanpitfall
     :language: cpp